-All candidates are expected to achieve a minimum of five GCSEs at grade 9 to 5 and at least grade 7 in the A Level subjects to be studied, or equivalent subjects.
+All candidates are expected to achieve a minimum of five GCSEs at grade 9 to 5, including English and Maths, and at least grade 7 in the A Level subjects to be studied, or equivalent subjects.

 If your child is offered a place at Embley you will need to complete all the paperwork included in our acceptance pack which will be sent to you at the time of offer.
 We will ask for payment of an acceptance deposit to secure the place (£400 for UK students, £500 for EU students, £2,500 for non-EU/international students).